NETWAYS/graylog-pulsesecure-cp/README.markdown

 [![License](https://img.shields.io/github/license/Graylog2/graylog2-server.svg)](https://www.gnu.org/licenses/gpl-3.0.txt)

-# PulsesSecure Content Pack
+# PulseSecure Content Pack

 This PulseSecure content pack can be used to collect and enrich your log data for a efficent analyzing and visibility

 ## Includes
-* TCP and UDP Inputs on port 1514 with extractors using grok
+* TCP and UDP Input on port 1514 with a grok extractor
 * PulseSecure grok patttern
 * "PulseSecure Global" Stream with all extracted messages
 * Stream "PulseSecure Failed Logins" contains all messages with failed status